blinksh/blink/docs/basics/ssh-keys.md

 ![img](images/using-ssh-key-image5.png)

-## Establishing A Connection Using SSH Keys
+## Establishing a Connection Using SSH Keys

 There are two different ways to establish a connection to a remote server - via SSH or via mosh.
 SSH will work in all cases, but if mosh is available it is preferred for mobile devices or internet/network connections that may encounter high latency or frequent disconnects.